 MoMA’s desire to interview artists such as Rosenquist and Ruscha is part of a larger trend that Elligott calls “archive fever”.
 “People are putting documents and audio interviews on the internet that in the past were only available to a scholarly audience,” she says.
 Excerpts from the artist interviews will be added to the museum’s website, guides and possibly screened on kiosks in the gallery.

 The Menil Collection in Houston announced in October that its Artists Documentation Programme (ADP) would gain a new online presence.
 The programme was founded in 1990 by the collection’s former chief conservator, Carol Mancusi-Ungaro.
-Its archive consists of about 50 hours of footage from 29 artist interviews, including Rudolf Stingel, Tim Hawkinson and Jasper Johns.
+Its archive consists of about 50 hours of footage from 29 artist interviews, including Rudolf Stingel, Tim Hawkinson and the late Jasper Johns.
 Since October, the Menil has been working in partnership with the Whitney Museum of American Art and the Harvard Art Museums’ Center for the Technical Study of Modern Art to continue the project.

 The ADP received a one-year grant from the Andrew Mellon Foundation in 2011 to consolidate documentation, establish criteria for the programme and make information available to the public through an online database.
 It just received another Mellon grant for 2012 to evaluate long-term goals and the possibility of establishing partnerships with further institutions.